South Labrador Sea - southeastern half

 'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
 Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

 At 9:30 p.m.
-NST tonight ridge located over Labrador Coast.
+NDT tonight trough located over northern Quebec.

-By 9:30 a.m.
-NST Wednesday dissipating ridge located on a line
+By 4:00 a.m.
+NDT Tuesday ridge located on a line north-south over

-effect for Lake Melville and North Labrador Coast.
+waters except Lake Melville and South Labrador Coast.